zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 type, which has additional field called :code:`artifacts`.
 This field stores a dictionary of the artifacts that your cost function saved for given evaluation.

-Of course, there's no need for you cost function to store the same artifacts for each evaluation.
+Of course, there's no need for your cost function to store the same artifacts for each evaluation.
 The stored dictionary is completely free-form, and you can store whatever you want.

 .. note::